arbabiha/StochasticModelingwData/README.md

 <img src="https://github.com/arbabiha/StochasticModelingwData/blob/master/thehood/FrameworkSketch.png" width="700">

-### files in the root folder:
+#### files in the root folder:

 #### Lorenz 96:
-Runs the Lorenz example in the paper and generates the figures in the paper
+Finds a 1D SDE and a 1D nonlinear observation map that reproduces the statistics of a chaotic Lorenz 96 state variable

+#### Cavity:
+Finds a 10D SDE and 10D nonlinear map that give the same stat as SPOD modal coordinates.
+Before running this download the cavity time series data from ... and put in "thehood" folder.

+#### Climate:
+Given chaotic climate time series, it uses the transport to extrapolate the tails of the distribution.

+## Dependencies: